Skip to main content

 How do I record my screen on Mac for free?

-What’s the keyboard shortcut for screen recording on Mac?
+What is the keyboard shortcut for screen recording on Mac?

-Can I edit screen recordings on Mac?
+Can I edit screen recordings directly on Mac?

-Does Mac screen recording capture audio?
+Does Mac screen recording capture system audio?

 Related Articles

-Ready to Level Up Your Mac Screen Recordings?
+Ready to Make Better Screen Recordings?

-Record, edit, and export professional screen recordings—all in one native macOS app.
-Auto-zoom, 18 backgrounds, annotations, MP4/GIF export. $9.99 one-time.
+Record, edit, and export in one macOS app.
+Auto-zoom, 18 backgrounds, annotations, MP4/GIF export. $29.99 one-time, no subscription.